Gluten Intolerance - Celiac Disease

 Dental problems with Celiac Disease

-A fairly common oral manifestation of celiac disease is abnormal tooth shape and/or appearance (see case report of Celiac patient).
+A fairly common oral manifestation of celiac disease is abnormal tooth shape and/or appearance.
 The teeth can be slightly small, widely spaced, and discolored with hypo-calcified enamel.
 When combined with bruxism, weak and poorly developed enamel can cause significant loss of tooth structure for patients.
 Bonded composite often will not serve well on functional occlusal surfaces.